Reflections on BSDEs: Introduction

-Our main contributions are two well-posedness results, one for BSDEs and one for reflected BSDEs.
-In the BSDE case, the well-posedness result we present turns out to be sharp within the framework we lay out and cannot be improved with our methods, due to counterexamples to existence and uniqueness in \citeauthor*{confortola2014backward} \cite{confortola2014backward}.
-This also improves the results of \cite{papapantoleon2018existence}.
-The method of proof we use is based on a fixed-point argument and \emph{a priori} estimates that we establish by techniques that are inspired by \cite{elkaroui1997general}, although we do not use exponential weights like in \cite{elkaroui1997general,papapantoleon2018existence}, but stochastic exponential weights like in \cite{bandini2015existence,cohen2012existence}.
+Our main contributions are two well-posedness results, one for BSDEs and another for reflected BSDEs.
+These well-posedness results, as presented, turn out to be sharp within the framework we lay out and cannot be improved with our methods, due to counterexamples to existence and uniqueness in \citeauthor*{confortola2014backward} \cite{confortola2014backward}.
+This also refines the BSDE results in \cite{papapantoleon2018existence}.
+The method of proof we use is based on a fixed-point argument and \emph{a priori} estimates that we establish by techniques that are inspired by \cite{elkaroui1997general}, although we do not use exponential weights like in \cite{papapantoleon2018existence}, but stochastic exponential weights like in \cite{bandini2015existence,cohen2012existence}.
 With the techniques in \cite{elkaroui1997general}, we can exploit the $\L^2$-structure of our problem, allowing us to circumvent a reliance on It\^o's formula.
+Our BSDE results thus extend straightforwardly to BSDEs with a multi-dimensional generator and terminal condition.
 In the reflected BSDE case, we will also use a fixed-point argument and \emph{a priori} estimates.
-Here classically, the estimates are established via an application of It\^o's formula.
-Unfortunately, because of the generality we are seeking, we were not able to deduce appropriate \emph{a priori} estimates solely using It\^o's formula like in the classical cases.
+Classically, these estimates are derived by an application of It\^o’s formula.
+However, in the generality we are aiming for, this would necessitate imposing additional assumptions on the integrator $C$.
 We thus approach this problem differently, and apply it in combination with the methods in \cite{elkaroui1997general} and \cite{grigorova2020optimal} to deduce the desired \emph{a priori} estimates.
-To the best of our knowledge, the well-posedness result we will present in the reflected BSDE case is the first of its kind in case the integrator $C$ is allowed to jump.
-Here, on the other hand, we do not suspect the condition ensuring well-posedness to be sharp.
-What we ought to say at this stage is that it simply comes from our method of proof, as in the reflected BSDE case we will fundamentally require the use It\^o's formula, which strongly worsens the sharpness in our estimates.
+To the best of our knowledge, the well-posedness result we will present in the reflected BSDE case is the first of its kind.
+Let us mention here that after completing the first version of this manuscript, we became aware that \citeauthor*{papapantoleon2024existence} \cite{papapantoleon2024existence} independently obtained similar results for BSDEs.